Plus17/phoenix-boilerplate/README.md

 ### First run

-1. Clone the project repository: `git clone git@github.com:Plus17/phoenix-boilerplate.git`
+1. Clone the project repository: `git clone git@github.com:Plus17/phoenix-boilerplate.git my_app`
-2. Go to project dir: `cd phoenix-boilerplate`
+2. Go to project dir: `cd my_app`
 3. Execute: `make setup` to install dependencies, setup the database, execute migrations, etc.
-4. Get a `.env` file executing `cp env.template .env` and set the `SECRET_KEY_BASE` value.
-Get a new value executing `make gen.secret`
 5. Execute: `make run` to run the server at http://localhost:4000

 ### New environment variables

 If you want to add new environment variables you need to put the new env var in some places: